panzerdp/dmitripavlutin.com/content/posts/167-vue-props-destructure/index.md

 In the example above accessing `props.count` inside `computed()` maintains the reactivity when `props.count` changes. `props` object is reactive and any changes to it are tracked correctly.

-The downside of this approach is you *always* have to a property accessor (e.g. `props.count`) to access the props inside of the setup script.
+The downside of this approach is you *always* have to use a property accessor (e.g. `props.count`) to access any prop inside of the setup script.

 Anyways, I find myself using this approach most of the time.